samipak458/Blood-Support/README.md

 ### Blood-Bank Dashboard
 ![image](https://user-images.githubusercontent.com/52650290/161110151-17cd75db-3e83-47c4-9f5b-8d2779cba740.png)

+# Code Of Conduct 📜

+To maintain a safe and inclusive space for everyone to learn and grow, contributors are advised to follow the [Code of Conduct](https://github.com/samipak458/Blood-Support/blob/main/CODE_OF_CONDUCT.md).

 # Feedback✌🏼

-If you have any feedback or suggestions please reach out to Project - Collaborators.
+If you have any feedback or suggestions please reach out to me.

 Or you can create a  <a href="https://github.com/samipak458/Blood-Support/issues">issue</a> and mention there , which new features or extension can make this Project more good.